octagonal/AnthonyMadhvani_Bachelorproef/paper/010_bootstrap.md

 The mediator pattern is another pattern whose main benefit is increased decoupling of application components.
 Using this pattern, a level of indirection is created such that objects do not communicate directly with each other.

+    interface IMediator
+        void ChangeState()

+     BrushDip extends IComponent
+         void ChangeState(BrushType){
+           ChangeBrush(brushType)
+         }

 A `mediator` will have one or more `components` that need to be informed about changes to any other `component` whenever one `component` sends a message.
 Where the observer pattern will have a *one to many* relation, the mediator pattern will have a *one to one to many* relation.
 Another big difference between the two is that by using the observer pattern, direct communication between objects still exists.
-Using a mediator, the become unlinked.
+Using a mediator, they become unlinked.

-[TODO: CODE VOORBEELD]
+     Paint extends IComponent
+         void ChangeState(PaintColor){
+           paintOnCanvas(paintColor)
+         }

+     MakePaintingMediator extends IMediator
+         void ChangeState(){
+            brushDip.ChangeState(BrushType.random())
+            paint.ChangeState(PaintColor.random())
+         }

+     //The brush no longer needs to directly communicate with the paint, increasing decoupling MakePaintingMediator artist = new MakePaintingMediator()
+     artist.ChangeState()

 Also note that the usefulness of the observer pattern can already be demonstrated here: using an observer, a mediator could notify all of its components about an event from any other component using a standard and easy to implement interface.